Wei-ZENG1020/Value-Alignment-Agentic-AI-Papers-Survey-Taxonomy/README.md

 # Value-Alignment-Agentic-AI-Papers-Survey-Taxonomy
 This repository is created to support the survey paper [Application-Driven Value Alignment in Agentic AI Systems: Survey and Perspectives](https://arxiv.org/abs/2506.09656), by collecting and categorizing relevant research papers and datasets on value alignment in agentic AI systems.

 We welcome contributions, discussions, and issues related to value alignment for agentic AI.
 If you have any questions, feel free to contact Zengwei_hnu@163.com.
-(We recommend cc'ing zhuhengshu@gmail.com and chuanqin0426@gmail.com as a precaution in case of any delivery issues.)
+(We recommend cc'ing zhuhengshu@gmail.com as a precaution in case of any delivery issues.)

 We will continue to update both the [arXiv](https://arxiv.org/abs/2506.09656) paper and this repository regularly.
 If you find our survey useful for your research, please cite the following paper: